-Google Turns 23 And Celebrates Birthday With A Cake Doodle.
-Here Are 10 Interesting Facts About The Internet Leviathan
+Google Turns 23 And Celebrates Birthday With A Cake Doodle: Here Are 10 Interesting Facts About The Internet Leviathan

 See Also: How To Buy Alphabet Inc (GOOGL) Shares

-2. The search engine giant had humble beginnings from a project conceived in a dorm room by founders Larry Page and Sergey Brin.
+2. The search engine leviathan, as simply calling it a giant doesn't quite cut it, had humble beginnings from a project conceived in a dorm room by founders Larry Page and Sergey Brin.
 The original search engine was called “Backrub,” as per Google’s account of its own history.

 3. The nascent search engine was soon renamed Google after the mathematical term “googol,” which is just a fancy way of saying 1 with 100 zeroes after it.